+X Opinions X √ Facts √

-The pupil shouted, stomped, tipped over The pupil ran/hit/threw/bit They said, repeated They had clenched fists, punched, marked, broke
+Really angry The pupil shouted, stomped, tipped over

+Threatening The pupil ran/hit/threw/bit

-They said, repeated
+Rude They said, repeated

-, , ,

-They had clenched fists, punched, marked, broke
+Aggressive They had clenched fists, punched, marked, broke

-me, maa cremena moto, pamenaa, markea, creme

-They said ""
+Abusive They said ""

-XX has said this on another occasion
+As per XX has said this on another occasion

-The trigger was
+We feel that The trigger was

-We had to
+The impact is that We had to

-)

 Typing protocol - please don't use CAPITALS or !!!! to emphasize frustration or meaning.

 Ambiguous language- be direct and succinct.
 Words and phrasing can completely change an incident

 Physical contact- be specific (how and where) about any physical hold, movement or comfort given